openedx-unsupported/devstack/README.rst

   container is started.
 For example, the part of the studio command which reads ``...&& while true; do...`` could be changed to ``...&& pip install my-new-package && while true; do...``.
+* In order to work on locally pip-installed repos like edx-ora2, first clone them into ../src (relative to this directory).
+Then, inside your lms shell, you can ``pip install -e /edx/src/edx-ora2``.
+If you want to keep this code installed across stop/starts, modify ``docker-compose.yml`` as mentioned above.

 Switching branches
 ------------------